 I recently had my ride Dyno Tuned by AJ and just as Charger4Life had his car Dyno Tuned by AJ they both were tuned in 4th gear.
 The only time AJ ran the car in 3rd gear was to chase down a Cat-over-Temp-Protect that was causing the car run rich at the top end of a 4th gear pull.
 The reason for this is that it took longer for the car to reach top RPM in 4th than in 3rd.
 So he re-mapped the tables and that was the end of that.

-ARI 440 rebuilt by Charlie's Machine, Apache heads, 6.1 Intake, 87mm TB Ported by MM, TTi 1-7/8" Long Tubes and 3" Mid pipes, Dyno-Max Ultra-Flow 3" Exhaust, LMI 4" CAI, Predator, BC Racing Suspension, Magnum front w/69 Cuda Grill inserts, Trufiber SRT8 hood, Zeitronix Wideband, Hotchkis Sway Bars, SPC Front/Rear Camber Kits, 3.06 GETRAG, Builder Bill Billet Stator 3200 TC, Flex-Plate & Stage 2 Valve Body, TZ Trans Kit, Brembo brake set and Tuned by Brent @ DTP Racing.
+05 300C with 6.1 PCM, 440 built by Charlie's Machine, Apache heads, Ported 6.1 Intake by Modern Muscle, 90mm TB by ARI, TTi 1-7/8" Long Tubes and 3" catless Mid pipes, Dyno-Max Ultra-Flow 3" Exhaust, LMI 4" CAI, Predator, BC Racing Suspension, Magnum front w/69 Cuda Grill inserts, Trufiber SRT8 hood, Zeitronix Wideband, Hotchkis Sway Bars, SPC Front/Rear Camber Kits, 3.06 GETRAG, Builder Bill Billet Stator 3200 TC, Flex-Plate & Stage 2 Valve Body, TZ Trans Kit, Brembo brake set and Tuned by Brent @ DTP Racing.

 All else being equal mine dyno'd higher in 4th than 3rd.